MrNiebieski/LinuxCommandsCompilation/linux.md

 go to last folder:
     cd -

+sometimes, as a sudoer but not root, you don't have access to certain folders and sudo cd won't work, so:

+    sudo -i
+    cd /access_limited/folder

 cp: copy folder to current location:

     cp -r /home/foler1/ .

+copy the contents of a folder under a different name:

+    cp -a /source/. /dest/

 NOTE: `cp` and `mv` will overwrite if target exists.